-A static water supply required for fire fighting must be provided in a noncombustible water tank constructed of concrete or metal.
-To ensure a fire truck can access the water tank, a CFA fitting (known as a coupling) must be provided on the outlet of the tank.
-A separate connection is needed to provide the owner/occupier of the land with access to the water supply in the event of an emergency.
-Location of the water tank and outlet An outlet is normally attached to the water tank itself and is required to be located so that a fire truck can get within 4m of this outlet.
-This requirement generally translates to having the water tank within 4m of a driveway.
-In some instances, it can be difficult to site a water tank in a location where a fire truck can access it.
-It may be desirable to locate the outlet of the tank and CFA coupling remotely from the tank.
-Instead of having the CFA fitting at or on the water tank, it can be provided at another location and connected to the tank via a pipe.
-Where water travels through pipes, water flow and pressure can be reduced because of factors such as friction.
-Unless the system is properly designed, the greater the distance the water needs to travel the greater the reduction in flow and pressure.
-If the outlet is to be located away from the tank care needs to be taken to ensure that water is available at the outlet at the same level of performance as if the outlet was at the tank.
-Otherwise, adequate water will not be available for fire fighting.
-The purpose of this guideline is to provide applicants with advice and an explanation of the standard requirements and conditions needed to ensure that where a remote outlet is installed adequate water for fire fighting is maintained.
-2. Glossary In this document, the following terms are limited to the meanings described below.
+This requirement applies regardless of whether a reticulated water supply is available in the area.
+For a site between 500 and 1000 m2, fire authority access to the water supply is only needed where a fire hydrant is further than 120m from the development.
+Sites less than 500 m2 do not need to provide fire authority access to the static water supply.
+Glossary In this document, the following terms are limited to the meanings described below.
 CFA Outlet This is the outlet from the static water supply that is designed to be used by the fire authority to access the water supply.
 In the case of a remote outlet, it will be located some distance from the tank.
 Coupling A plumbing fitting that enables a hard suction hose to be connected to a pipe.
 For example, the 64mm male three thread per inch fitting which allows the CFA to connect to the water supply is a coupling.
-Effective Capacity This is the volume of water in a static water supply that is actually available for fire fighting.
+Effective Capacity This is the volume of water in a static water supply that is actually available for firefighting.
 If there is nothing to prevent a vortex forming when the tank is getting low, the effective volume will be less than the volume between the top of the outlet and the full supply level.
 Fire Truck This is a vehicle used by a fire authority to combat a fire.
 It is a truck that has been especially adapted for this purpose.
 Fitting A fitting is a detachable part of the plumbing.
 Bends, reducers, valves and couplings are all fittings.
 Hard Suction This is a pipe that is used to draw water from a static water supply into a fire truck.
 It is constructed in such a way that it is flexible enough for the task but is also strong enough to withstand the vacuum from a fire truck's pump.
 Occupant's Outlet This is the outlet from the static water supply that is designed to be used by the occupant of the dwelling in the case of a fire.
 It may be located either at the static water supply or with the CFA outlet.
 Riser This is the vertical section of pipe at the remote outlet.